Negwegon at Night:

 Beginner's Backpacking & Stargazing

 Have you always wanted to get closer to nature and experience the wilderness?
-This weekend trip is a great introduction to backpacking.
+This trip is a great introduction to backpacking!
 We’ll spend three days and two nights traveling at a relaxed pace through the beautiful forests of Negwegon State Park.

-On this hike, we’ll spend quite a bit of time on the shores of Lake Huron, and the rest in the pine forest looking to spot wildlife.
-We will have a small group, which will allow you to connect with both nature and your fellow explorers.
+On this hike, we’ll spend quite a bit of time on the shores of Lake Huron, and the rest in the pine forest looking to spot wildlife and enjoying the serenity.
+The small group sizes will allow you to connect with both nature and your fellow explorers.

-This park is a Dark Sky Preserve, meaning there is no light pollution in the area.
-It is a superb place to stargaze.
-The Perseid Meteor Shower will be going on during this time; if the sky is clear, our campsite will be an amazing viewing location.
+This park is a Dark Sky Preserve, meaning there is no light pollution in the area and it is a superb place to stargaze.
+The Perseid Meteor Shower will be going on during that time in August; if the sky is clear, our campsite will be an amazing viewing location.

 What is Included?

-Delicious meals are provided from dinner on Friday to lunch on Sunday, plus snacks and desserts
+Delicious meals are served from dinner on the first day to lunch on the last, and snacks and desserts are provided

 Wilderness Responder certified guide and naturalist

-Two nights at a waterfront backcountry campsite during the peak of the Perseid Meteor Shower
+Two nights at a waterfront backcountry campsite during the peak of a meteor shower

-Backpacking gear: lightweight backpack, sleeping pad, sleeping bag, headlamp, and tent are provided.
+Backpacking gear: lightweight backpack, sleeping pad, sleeping bag, hiking poles, headlamp, and tent are provided.
 (If you prefer to bring your own gear, let us know)

-Pre-trip communication, including packing list and other guidance as needed, and assistance coordinating rideshares
+Pre-trip communication, including packing list and other guidance as needed

 Learn how to safely travel in the backcountry: